The Advantages of Exotic Metal Fasteners And Components

 - Titanium has a high tensile strength-to-weight ratio and Corrosion Resistance, making it ideal for demanding wear and high-temperature applications.

-- Hastelloy is a nickel-based steel alloy that is highly resistant to corrosion and suitable for many chemical applications that may oxidize other metals.
+- Hastelloy is a nickel-based steel alloy that is highly resistant to corrosion and suitable for many chemical applications that may oxidize making it a great option for exotic alloy fasteners.

 - Inconel alloys are oxidation-resistant alloys that are well-suited to harsh environments subjected to pressure and heat.
 It has excellent resistance to corrosion under a wide range of temperatures, making it ideal for high-temperature applications where aluminum and steel are not suitable.